 Tom Noonan’s More Park solution arrived in Poughkeepsie with an amazing video of a tsunami ripping through his double level parking structure.
 The video showed raging water slamming into the structure causing cars to hit the columns before floating away.
 Amazingly, the structure stood still, it didn’t move, it did not collapse, nor was it damaged.
-The More Park system has been used in 250 locations in Europe and Asia but has only been installed at Fort Meade and Sandia National Labs here in the US.
+The More Park system has been used in 250 locations in Europe and Asia but has only been installed at Fort Meade here in the US.
 Noonan says he is having trouble getting the federal, state and local governments to consider his product.
 He told us that everyone “wants to be my second customer”.
-Don’t the 250 installations around the world and the two domestic federal installations count?
+Don’t the 250 installations around the world and the one domestic federal installation count?

 With an eight year waiting list for parking in New York City, just think of the windfall the parking lot owners could receive?
 Even better is the price tag: $13,500.00 and it takes fewer than 8 weeks to install.

 Small companies have the ability to innovate, invent, take risks and create without constraints of corporate policies and politics.
 Plus small businesses are creating seven out of every ten net new jobs.
 The United States is the innovation nation, isn’t it?

 Then how do we get the federal government to take advantage of innovative, cost saving, life-saving products like Park More and RescUShelter that could help the very people the federal government is supposed to be serving?